LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * The VAT percentage for each Tax class is defined on Country

-    * All products with the same tax class has the same VAT percentage
+    * All products with the same tax class have the same VAT percentage

 <img src="drawiodiagrams/countrytotaxclasslink.png" width="70%" />